 What does MMS mean?

-For those interested in learning MMS meanings, it stands for Multimedia Messaging Service, which builds on the functionality of SMS.
-Instead of just text, you can also add pictures, videos, audio clips, GIFs, and other media to your messages.
-SMS messaging has a character limit of 160, but MMS allows for up to 1,600 characters.
+MMS stands for Multimedia Messaging Service, which builds on the functionality of SMS.
+Instead of just text, you can add pictures, videos, audio clips, GIFs, and other media to your messages.
+SMS messaging has a character limit 160, but MMS allows for up to 1,600 characters.

 Key difference between SMS and MMS